Software-Dreamers/project-prep-1/README.md

 We will raise those concerns through slack or our morning meetings.

-Have a conversation with Rey about it once it reaches that point.
+Having a 3 strike rule, then have a conversation with Rey about it once it reaches the 3rd strike.

 ## Communication Plan